Polyfolds: A First and Second Look: Road maps for regularization approaches

 \subsection{The geometric approach}

 In this section we describe techniques that obtain transversality by perturbing (or exploiting) geometric structures in the moduli problem; we call such techniques the ``geometric approach.''
-In the case of Morse theory, the given moduli problem is the compactified Morse moduli space $\CM$ for a fixed Morse function $f:X\to\R$ and any metric $g$ on $X$.
+In the case of Morse theory, the given moduli problem is the compactified Morse moduli space $\CM$ for a fixed Morse function $f:X\to\R$ and any Riemannian metric $g$ on $X$.
 This moduli space decomposes into (not necessarily connected) components $\CM(x_-,x_+)$ of (possibly broken) Morse trajectories between pairs of critical points $x_\pm\in\Crit f$.
-The goal of regularization is to replace $\CM$ by a regularized space $\CM\,\!'$, which is a manifold with boundary and corners with components $\CM\,\!'(x_-,x_+)$, whose first boundary stratum (excluding the higher corner strata) is the fiber product of its interior $\cM'\subset \CM\,\!'$; in other words
+The goal of regularization is to replace $\CM$ by a regularized space $\CM\,\!'$, which is a manifold with boundary and corners with components $\CM\,\!'(x_-,x_+)$, whose first boundary stratum (excluding the higher corner strata) is a fiber product of its interior $\cM'\subset \CM\,\!'$ with itself.
+In particular, it should have the form:

-Then the signed count of the $0$-dimensional component of $\CM\,\!'$ defines the Morse differential $\partial$, and the boundary structure of the $1$-dimensional component proves $\partial\circ\partial = 0$.
-An additional step is then needed to prove independence of the induced Morse homology from the choice of regularization $\CM\,\!'$, and also of $(f,g)$.
-For other moduli problems, we write $\cM' \tilde\times\cM'$ for analogous fiber products, even if we expect the regularized moduli space to have no boundary (which is the case in Gromov-Witten).
-The basic order of constructions in geometric approaches is {\bf (transversality, quotient, gluing)}, where reduction to finite dimensions occurs after transversality is achieved.
-Such constructions can be roughly broken down into the following eight steps -- with adjustments in the case of ``codimension 2 gluing'' discussed later.